demmonico/tf-modules-aws-sm-secret/README.md

 ```

-## Docs

-### Auto-generated specs
+# Auto-generated specs

-You have to add following blocvk to your README.md file to generate specs
+You have to add following block to your README.md file to generate specs
 ```md
 <!-- BEGINNING OF PRE-COMMIT-TERRAFORM DOCS HOOK -->
 <!-- END OF PRE-COMMIT-TERRAFORM DOCS HOOK -->